Cuban dissident Yunior Garcia in Spain after failed demo

 Issued on: Modified:

-Madrid (AFP) – Cuban actor, playwright and dissident Yunior Garcia, one of the organisers of a failed protest on the island nation earlier this week, is currently in Spain, Spanish government sources said Wednesday.
+Madrid (AFP) – Cuban actor, playwright and dissident Yunior Garcia, one of the organisers of a failed protest on the island nation earlier this week, arrived in Spain on Wednesday unexpectedly, ending the mystery about his whereabouts.

 "We confirm that he has arrived with his wife, on a tourist visa," a government source told AFP.